iggy-social/iggy-social-frontend/README.md

 - [Pinia](https://pinia.vuejs.org/)
 - [Vue Toastification](https://github.com/Maronato/vue-toastification/tree/next)

+## .env

+Create a `.env` file from `.env.example`.

+> Make sure to also enter these vars in your hosting settings!

 ## Hosting

+We recommend to use Netlify for hosting the site.
+Netlify allows you to easily deploy the site from this repo (or from a fork of this repository).

-This template does not work properly on GitHub Pages.
-Use Netlify or Vercel instead (make sure to use the `npm run generate` command instead of `npm run build` there).
+Make sure to use the the `npm run generate` command instead of `npm run build` for build instructions on Netlify.

+If you want to use optional features such as GIFs and image upload, make sure to enter proper environment variables (see `.env.example`).

+## GIFs (Tenor)

+If you want to have GIF search implemented, create your own Tenor API Key on Google Cloud Console.
+Follow the instructions here: https://developers.google.com/tenor/guides/quickstart.

+Then enter the key in environment variables (`TENOR_KEY`).

+## Image upload (Web3 Storage)

+To support image uploads on IPFS please create an API key on Web3 Storage: https://web3.storage/

+Then enter the key in environment variables (`WEB3_STORAGE_KEY`).

 ## Customize

 - Project-specific settings in `nuxt.config.ts`
 - CSS files in the `/public/css/` folder
 - Favicon and cover/preview images in `/public/img/` folder
-- Search for "@todo" comments in the code

 ## Setup